|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Child Support – Applying for Services

 You can apply for child support services through your county child support agency.
-You can either apply for full child support (IV-D) Services or income withholding-only (Non-IV-D) services.
-We encourage you to compare the services provided before applying.
+You can apply for full child support (IV-D) services, income withholding-only (Non-IV-D) services or withholding for spousal support..

-When you receive Minnesota Family Investment Program (MFIP), Medical Assistance (MA), MinnesotaCare, Diversionary Work Program (DWP), Tribal TANF, Title IV-E Foster Care, or Child Care Assistance, and a parent lives away from your home, you do not need to apply for services.
+If you receive public assistance such as Minnesota Family Investment Program (MFIP), Medical Assistance (MA), MinnesotaCare, Diversionary Work Program (DWP), Tribal TANF, Title IV-E Foster Care, or Child Care Assistance, and a parent lives away from your home, you do not need to apply for services.
 Your county financial worker will automatically refer your case for full child support enforcement services.

 Report/Rate this page

 |© 2015 Minnesota Department of Human Services Online||Updated: 4/3/14 8:44 PM | Accessibility | Terms/Policy | Contact DHS | Top of Page ||